amitxv/PC-Tuning/docs/physical-setup.md

 ## Stability, Hardware Clocking and Thermal Performance

-Ensure that all of your hardware are stable before configuring a new operating system as unstable hardware can lead to crashes, data corruption, worse performance and irreversible damage to hardware.
+Ensure that all of your hardware is stable before configuring a new operating system as unstable hardware can lead to crashes, data corruption, worse performance and irreversible damage to hardware.
 There are many tools to test different components and algorithms vary between tools which is why it is important to use a range of them for a sufficient amount of time (non-exhaustive list of recommended tools are listed below).

 - Use [HWiNFO](https://www.hwinfo.com) to monitor system sensors.
 A higher polling interval can help to identify sudden spikes but not transients on a microsecond scale as an example.
 Avoid running while benchmarking as it has the potential to reduce the reliability of results